 6.3 STAFF MEMBERS

 Booming Boutique will employ a sales staff of 3 part-time employees.
 These positions are yet to be filled.
 However, we feel the labor pool is such that finding qualified employees will not be an issue.
 Our sales associates will be paid an hourly wage, plus commission.
-Bonuses will be provided with each year of service following an annual review to encourage employee retention.
+We will provide bonuses via sales incentives and conduct an annual review to encourage employee retention.

 7.0 FINANCIAL PLAN